PHOTO: Michigan State coach Mel Tucker.

-Saban is White, Tucker is Black.
+Saban is white, Tucker is Black.

-When we peel back this layer of the fiasco, it reminded me of ESPN’s Stephen A. Smith recently criticizing former Carolina Panthers receiver Robby Anderson.
+When we peel back racial layer of the fiasco, it reminded me of ESPN’s Stephen A. Smith recently criticizing former Carolina Panthers receiver Robby Anderson.
 With the cameras on Anderson, he got into a heated sideline argument with receivers coach Joe Dailey.

 Panthers interim head coach Steve Wilkes sent Anderson to the locker room.
 Anderson was traded the next day.
 It needs to be noted — to understand Smith’s point beyond the ugliness of the scene — all three individuals are African Americans.
-And Wilkes was in his first game replacing a fired White coach, Matt Ruhle.
+And Wilkes was in his first game replacing a fired white coach, Matt Ruhle.

 “I’ve had issues with some professional athletes throughout the years for this very reason,” Smith said.
 “When Matt Ruhle was there, we didn’t see that.
-You got White men in positions of leadership, and you don’t do stuff like that.
+You got white men in positions of leadership, and you don’t do stuff like that.
 The second you got a Black man as the boss, you act differently.
 And this is what gets in the way of Black individuals getting leadership positions.